pabloduran016/Spy4Cast/README.md

     spy4cast.stypes.ChunkType: Type of the chunk passed intop dask.
       Equivalent to int | tuple[int, ...] | tuple[tuple[int, ...] ,...] | dict[str | int: int]

-    spy4cast.stypes.RDArgs: dataclass that can be used to create the arguments passed into readers like syp4cast.readers.Spy4caster that create multiple ReadData objects
+    spy4cast.stypes.RDArgs: dataclass that can be used to create the arguments passed into plotters like syp4cast.plotters.Spy4caster that create multiple ReadData objects

         RDArgs.as_dict: returns its attributes as dict to pass into ReadData with the `**` operator